neuronsimulator/nrn/README.md

 pip3 install neuron
 ```

-If you want to build the latest version from source, we support **CMake** as build system.
+If you want to build the latest version from source, we support **CMake** as build system. **Autotools** build system has been removed after 8.0 release.
 See detailed installation instructions: [docs/install/install_instructions.md](docs/install/install_instructions.md).

 ## Documentation